robaa18/studentPortal/README.md

 ##  License

-This project was developed for educational and portfolio purposes.
+This project is intended for educational and portfolio purposes.